Ardha Navasana (Half Boat Pose)

 2. Now place your hands on the floor beside your hips and press your thighs into the floor.
 Stretch your heels away from your pelvis to straighten your legs fully.

 3. Raise your upper body straight up away from the floor and open your chest.
 Your back should feel like it is moving forward toward the front of your body.
-Now raise the front of your body all the way from the bottom of the pelvis to the top of your chest.
+Now lift your front torso from your pelvis all the way up to the top of your chest.

 4. Press the top of your thigh bone into the floor to separate your upper body from your legs and raise your lower abdomen away from the thighs without tilting on the back of the buttocks.
 Raise your ribcage away from your abdomen and roll the shoulders back.